paulxjp/SupportArticles-docs/support/azure/virtual-machines/linux/troubleshoot-performance-cpu-linux.md

 ## Introduction to CPU

 Monitoring CPU utilization is straightforward.
-From a percentage of CPU utilization in top utility output, to the more in-depth statistics reported by ps or sar command, it is possible to accurately determine how much CPU power is being consumed and by what.
+From a percentage of CPU utilization in top utility output, to the more in-depth statistics reported by ps (stands for "process status") or sar (stands for "System Activity Repor") command, it is possible to accurately determine how much CPU power is being consumed and by what.

 The top utility is the first resource monitoring tool to provide an in-depth representation of CPU utilization, it gives you a real-time look at what’s going on with the server.
 Here is a top report from a 2-processor VM: